-- 2.2 Reception intake and junior transfer parents of children attending Derby schools will receive information on how to make their application form via their child's nursery, infant or primary school on or around 10 November 2014. - 2.3 Secondary transfer parents of children attending Derby schools will receive information on how to make their application form via their child's primary/junior school at the beginning of Year 6. - 2.4 All school admission applications made outside the normal admission round from Derby residents must be applied for using the relevant common application form. - 2.5 Parents who reside outside Derby should request information on how to make an application from their home authority. - 2.6 Parents can state preferences for any combination of the following schools: - Community - Voluntary Aided - Voluntary Controlled - Foundation - Academy - Trust - Free - 2.7 Parents will be invited to state three preferences online (four for secondary transfer and the fourth preference is the catchment school) on the common application form, or by telephone to the Local Authority in their rank order and give reasons for those preferred schools. - 2.8 Parents will apply direct to their home authority. - 2.9 Reception intake and junior transfer in all cases applications must be received by the closing date of 15 January 2015.
+- 2.2 Reception intake and junior transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's nursery, infant or primary school on or around 05 November 2017. - 2.3 Secondary transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's primary/junior school at the beginning of Year 6. - 2.4 Parents who reside outside Derby should request information on how to make an application from their home authority in the first instance. - 2.5 Parents can state preferences for any combination of the following schools: - Community - Voluntary Aided - Voluntary Controlled - Foundation - Academy - Trust - Free - 2.6 Parents will be invited to state three preferences online (four for secondary transfer and only where the fourth preference is the catchment school) online; on the common application form, or by telephone to the Local Authority in their rank order and give reasons for those preferred schools. - 2.7 Parents will apply direct to their home authority. - 2.8 Reception intake and junior transfer in all cases applications must be received by the closing date of 15 January 2018.
 Parents cannot change their preferences after the closing date, unless they have changed address, which changes their catchment area, or have had a move fall through proof will be required.
-Such changes will result in an 'on-time' application being reclassified as a 'late' application if the order their ranking / schools changes. - 2.10 Secondary transfer in all cases applications must be received by the closing date of 31 October 2014.
-Parents cannot change their preferences after the closing date, unless they have changed address, which changes their catchment area, or have had a move fall through proof will be required.
-Such changes will result in an 'on-time' application being reclassified as a 'late' application if the order of their ranking / schools changes. - 3 The offer of a place
+Such changes will result in an 'on-time' application being reclassified as a 'late' application if the order their ranking / schools changes. - 2.9 Secondary transfer in all cases applications must be received by the closing date of 31 October 2017.
+Parents cannot change their preferences after the closing date, unless they have changed address, which changes their catchment area, or have had a house move fall through proof will be required.
+Such changes will result in an 'on-time' application being reclassified as a 'late' application if the order of their ranking / schools changes. - 3 The offer of a place - 3.1 Reception intake and junior transfer parents will be sent a letter by second class post detailing a single offer of a school place for admission to an infant, junior or primary school from Derby City Council on 16 April 2018.
+Parents who applied online will also be able to view the decision online on 16 April 2018 by logging into their account.

-- 3.1 Reception intake and junior transfer parents will be sent a letter by second class post detailing a single offer of a school place for admission to an infant, junior or primary school from Derby City Council on 16 April 2015.
-Parents who applied online will also be able to view the decision online on 16 April 2015 by logging into their account. - 3.2 Secondary transfer parents will be sent a letter by second class post detailing a single offer of a place for admission to a secondary school from Derby City Council on 02 March 2015.
-Parents who applied online will also be able to view the decision online on 02 March 2015 by logging into their account. - 3.3 In the absence of full inter local authority co-ordination it is recognised that Derby parents may receive additional offers from admission authorities outside of Derby and parents who reside in other local authorities may also receive multiple offers.
+- 3.2 Secondary transfer parents will be sent a letter by second class post detailing a single offer of a place for admission to a secondary school from Derby City Council on 01 March 2018.
+Parents who applied online will also be able to view the decision online on 01 March 2018 by logging into their account. - 3.3 In the absence of full inter local authority co-ordination it is recognised that Derby parents may receive additional offers from admission authorities outside of Derby and parents who reside in other local authorities may also receive multiple offers.
 Having inter local authority co-ordination is aimed to reduce, if not eliminate the possibility of parents receiving more than one offer of a school place.